mangabaka/selfhosted-proxy/README.md

 # selfhosted-proxy

-Turn-key self-hosted MangaBaka proxy
+Turn-key self-hosted (caching) MangaBaka proxy

 ## About

 This repository makes it easy to run a caching Nginx proxy in front of the MangaBaka API and CDN.

-A setup like this is required if you want to use our API or CDN content directly on your own site, since we don't allow directly (unproxied) usage of our services.
+A setup like this is required if you want to use our API or CDN content directly on your own site, since we don't allow directly (un-proxied) usage of our services.

+We prevent direct access via CORS, preventing JavaScript to query the API and the browser from fetching images.

 ## I already have my own Nginx setup / I don't like Docker / I don't like this project

 No problem!

-You can just grab the nginx configuration file in `config/nginx/default.conf.dist` and adapt it to your own setup - there are no depdencies or requirements - everything else in this repository are just for convinience and ease of use
+You can just grab the nginx configuration file in `config/nginx/default.conf.dist` and adapt it to your own setup - there are no dependencies or requirements - everything else in this repository are just for convenience and ease of use

 ## How it works